mui/mui-x/docs/data/introduction/support/support.md

 # Support

-<p class="description">How to get support for MUI X components, including feature requests, bug fixes, answers to how-to questions, and professional support from the team.</p>
+<p class="description">How to get support for MUI X components, including feature requests, bug fixes, answers to how-to questions, and technical support from the team.</p>

 ## GitHub